-Coaches domestic and international students on appropriate career management and job search skills appropriate for the range of MBA-level business careers in one-on-one, small and large group settings, and virtually.
+Coaches Evening MBA, Weekend MBA and Master in Management students on appropriate career management and job search skills in one-on-one, small and large group settings, and virtually.

-Solicits and analyzes student feedback and evaluations and helps strategize with the Career Management team, student organizations, and/or other Booth staff to determine program offerings and innovations.
+Solicits and analyzes student and alumni feedback and evaluations, and helps strategize with Booth staff and student leaders to determine program and resource offerings and innovations.

 Conducts job search and career management related large lectures, hands-on workshops, special events, training programs, and one-on-one career coaching sessions.
 Acts as a resource for and directs students to other career resources as needed.

 Analyzes markets and trends as they relate to job searches.
 Assesses student feedback and evaluations and collaborates with other career services staff members, student organizations, or other staff to determine program offerings and innovations.

 Masterâ™s degree in business, counseling, or related field.

 A minimum five years of experience in business or higher education.

 Experience in undergraduate career management, recruiting, or student services fields.

 Knowledge of and demonstrated experience using online resources, spreadsheets, digital content management (website), learning management (LMS) platforms, and presentation software (i.e. Word, Excel, PowerPoint).

 Experience with, knowledge of, or demonstrated interest in business careers.